aces/Loris/modules/data_release/README.md

 - Data release uploads are stored under the `modules/data_release/user_uploads directory`, which can easily be symlinked to another location if necessary.
-Note that the this directory needs to be writable by your web server.
+Note that this directory needs to be writable by your web server.